 The Anthropological Reconstruction of the Oppressed Culture:

-I moved through my dumbass western counseling psychology program and practiced therapy in social work jobs.
+I moved through my dumbass western counselling psychology program and practised therapy in social work jobs.
 In doing so, I learned to understand the marginalized world view of the most vulnerable in our society.
 And then I became one of those most vulnerable people.
 I have come to believe that distinctive world views and realities can only be understood through the lens of a person’s experiences or subjective perspective.
 I believe the role of the therapist needs to be study and understanding of those world views.
 I put that together with sets of a cultural group’s experience and it has helped me develop in my practice towards establishing treatment for psychosis significantly.

 The idea of using phenomenology to deconstruct illness constructs into clearly articulated experiences is a powerful one that enables a person to recovery.
 That is what DBT does!
 However, to recover, many people who are different suffer and need cultural support.
 Oppressed cultures impacted by slavery, war, genocide, or institutional incarceration need a sense of identity to overcome and support ending the oppression.
-Hence, what is needed is not only a deconstruction, but a reconstruction of the “problem” so that it can persist without being so misunderstood.
+Hence, what is needed is not only a deconstruction but a reconstruction of the “problem” so that it can persist without being so misunderstood.

 Thanks to the DSM, we call oppressed culture a sickness and when it comes to the phenomenon of “psychosis, this ensures ongoing diagnostic differentiation, oppression and incarceration.
 If the problems are reconstructed into solvable components, the problem does not have to dominate the individuals’ life.
 In the case of “psychosis” misunderstanding the experiences and viewing them as a problem can enhance the suffering and lead to more and more accurate oppressed realities.

-In other words, artful cultural self-disclosure helps bridge cultural divides that are necessary not only to help people recover, but also to help research the social problems we experience as psychotherapists, philosophers and theorists.
+In other words, artful cultural self-disclosure helps bridge cultural divides that are necessary not only to help people recover but also to help research the social problems we experience as psychotherapists, philosophers and theorists.
 I think it is time for artful self-disclosure for psychotherapy when it comes to working with those who are institutionally oppressed.
 Additionally, people who have been oppressed and subjected to these circumstances can be very good at using their stories to help others.
 They need to be included in the treatment of these situations.